 Most people struggle with picking paint colors.
 Picking the perfect exterior paint colors can be even more stressful because the whole world can see your choices!
 And, if you make a paint color mistake, it can be expensive to fix.
 So, how do you pick the right colors?

-- The first thing to consider is if you are painting because you are selling it or because you are staying and need to maintain your paint or just want a new look.
-If you are selling, your paint choice may be quite different as you are trying to appeal to the greatest number of buyers and it is not about your personal taste.
+- Consider is if you are painting because you are selling or you are staying and need to maintain your paint or want a new look.
+If you are selling, your paint choice may be quite different since you will want to appeal to buyers rather than your personal taste.
 If you are staying, it is important to pick colors you love and can live with for a long time.

 - What fixed finishes do you need to consider?
 Generally this is your roof.
 Unless you are planning to change that, you must make sure your paint color will go with the color you have, particularly if the roof line is prominent and easily visible.